Tara Teng: Honours

 In 2011, Chatelaine named her one of Canada's "Hot 20 Under 30" women.
 In 2012 she was one of 30 Langley residents to receive the Queen Elizabeth II Diamond Jubilee Medal.
 That same year the Joy Smith Foundation recognised her work in human rights by giving her its International Freedom Award, and she was added to the Catalyst Conference's Young Influencers List.

 Personal life

 Teng married husband Chris Yamauchi in May 2013.
 They had two children together.
 In November 2019, she announced that her marriage had ended and she had been living as a single mother for a full year.

 Since her divorce, Teng has come out as bisexual.
 She left mainstream Christianity due to the scrutiny she faced as an Asian bisexual woman.
-(Teng misidentified herself as an Asian American to HuffPost.)

-In November 2021, she announced that she and her boyfriend Anthony Lively are expecting a child in 2022.
+In November 2021, she announced that she and her fiancé Anthony Lively are expecting a child in 2022.